andrewbutterfield/CS4098-2017/Product-Backlog.md

 of components can be specified using cons-notation.
 The rules may be semantics preserving, but can also be refinements or anti-refinements.
 Collections of rules will be stored in files, with a `.rules` extension.
 See `sample.rules` for examples.

+* `Pathway Badness Ranking`
+Use DDI and timing analysis results to compute a badness score for a PML pathway.

+* `PML-TX Gradient Descent Time Optimisation`
+Given a PML description with a badness ranking considered too high, iteratively try out various transformations, re-running the `Pathway Badness Ranking` feature each time, and selecting the result if it is an improvement.
+Repeat until a pathways is found  that is not improved by any transformations.
+Hint: prefer refinements, and definitely don't try any anti-refinements!

 * `PML-TX Brute Force Time Optimisation`
-Given a PML description with DDI Closest Approach figures that are considered too low, iteratively try out various transformations, re-running the `Identify DDI CLosest Approach` feature each time, to see if an improved result can emerge.
-Hint: prefer refinements, and definitely don't try any anti-refinements!
+Given a PML description with a badness ranking considered too high, iteratively try out various transformations, re-running the `Pathway Badness Ranking` feature each time, and then giving each result the same treatment.
+After a certain  number of transformations have been done, stop and return the best result.

 ### Features no longer of interest